IceCruelStuff/download-java-no-login/README.md

 Now right click the green `Download` button and select `Copy link address`.

-Then, download and run the `download.py` file from this repository.
+Then, visit https://icecruelstuff.github.io/download-java-no-login and paste the URL there.

-Paste the link you just copied into the terminal.

-It should start downloading Java.